CLI : Command Line

 Q: Can I automate CLI processing?

 A: Absolutely!
 The CLI is designed for automation.
-See Automation & Scripting for PowerShell, Batch, and Python examples.
+See Automation & Scripting for PowerShell (Windows), Batch (Windows), Bash (Linux), and Python (cross-platform) examples.

 Q: How do I check the CLI version?